-Blackwater’s war crimes will not be redressed either by the occupying power or its compliant puppet regime.
+Blackwater’s war crimes will not be redressed either by the occupying power or its compliant puppet regime. the 2003 invasion.

 President Bush has called for an inquiry into the "incident."
 Meanwhile, Blackwater remains in Iraq under a State Department contract.
 And al-Maliki will only do what the U.S. government wants.
 His government position depends on Washington’s wants and needs.

 Blackwater’s role in Iraq is an outgrowth of the imperialist occupation.
 It has received $1 billion in contracts there since

 Blackwater has 2,300 employees deployed in nine countries.
 Its largest contract is to provide security to U.S. diplomats and facilities in Iraq.